Our changing campus

 - Provide work-integrated learning, internship and employment opportunities to our many students in high value enterprises.

-- Provide research and industry collaboration opportunities for existing and future researchers who will be attracted from across the globe.
+- Provide research and industry collaboration opportunities for existing and future researchers who will be attracted to Murdoch from across the globe.

 Our campus is changing to strengthen our connections with our landscape, community and our core purpose of high quality teaching and research.